Alicia Keys Is Leaving #TheVoice, Who Is Returning For Season 13?

 “Since Miley is set on coming back to the show next season, Gwen definitely does not want to be on the panel alongside her,” an on-set source explained to the outlet.
 “And, of course, since Gwen does not want to return, now Blake is considering throwing in the towel as well!”

-As the outlet explained, Cyrus has reportedly caused a ton of drama behind-the-scenes of The Voice and in addition to her rumored feud with Stefani and Shelton, she’s also involved in an alleged dispute with Adam Levine.
+As the outlet explained, Cyrus has reportedly caused a ton of drama behind-the-scenes of The Voice, and in addition to her rumored feud with Stefani and Shelton, she’s also involved in an alleged dispute with Adam Levine.

-Although there has been no confirmation of feuds among the coaches, the Radar Online insider said Stefani and Shelton had reportedly been threatening to quit The Voice because of Cyrus’ return and they may not be the only cast members considering an exit.
+Although there has been no confirmation of feuds among the coaches, the Radar Online insider said Stefani and Shelton had reportedly been threatening to quit The Voice because of Cyrus’ return, and they may not be the only cast members considering an exit.

 “Producers feel like it might be a domino effect,” the source said.